dustymabe/summit-2017-container-lab/labs/lab3/chapter3.md

         docker images

-1. Configure the local directories for persistent storage.
+1. XXXXX local dirs don't work. skip this section. see [#24](https://github.com/dustymabe/summit-2017-container-lab/issues/24) Configure the local directories for persistent storage.
 We also need to change the SELinux context so the applications have permission to read and write to the directories.